kushiamara/nomnetwork-project/README.md

     MYSQL_ROOT_PASSWORD=abc123

 In the terminal enter "docker compose down".
 Then, enter "docker compose up -d".
-This should start the three containes needed to run this app.
+This should start the three containers needed to run this app.
+The SQL DDL and insert statements created through Mockaroo should automatically execute.

 ## About the App